RSheeder/CIS4595-Ctrl-Alt-Elite/README.md

 		Messaging System - Partially completed during Sprint 1, Completed during Sprint 2 User Interface Improvements - In Progress
 		Implement Filters for Chat Topics - Completed
+	The only difference between the results being shown and our expectations is that we did not finish implemeting a save and flag feature for the messages.

 ### E. Project process review (2)
 The team was using Agile Development processes, the SCRUM process.
 This process completes its work within incremental builds to be delivered within a set amount of weeks.
 SCRUM typically involves different events during and after its main cycles known as Sprints.
 These events for the team included: